 Gotokuji is sometimes known as “the cat temple.”
-No, you won’t find furry friends running around the grounds – at least not real ones.
-Instead, a part of this temple is filled with thousands of the famous Maneki-neko, also known as waving cat figurines common in Asian restaurants and shops all over the world.
+No, you won’t find furry friends running around the grounds – at least not real.
+Instead, a part of this temple is filled with thousands of the famous Maneki-neko, also known as waving cat figurines, which are common in Asian restaurants and shops all over the world.

 One legend claims to be the story behind the waving cats.
 In the 17th century, a poor monk who lived at the temple with his cat was taking cover from a rain storm.
 A traveling samurai lord was nearby and took cover from the storm under a big tree when he saw the cat waving its paw at him, beckoning him to come closer.

 When the lord went to the cat to investigate, lightning struck the tree, which surely would have killed him if he were still under it.
-He was convinced that the cat saved his life and became a patron of the temple in honor of it.
+He was convinced that the cat saved his life and became a temple patron in honor of it.

 Today, the Maneki-neko are symbols to bring good luck, and you’ll find thousands of them left by visitors in the small temple in front of the main pagoda.
-You can get one for yourself from a nearby shop to bring home or to leave with the others.
+You can get one from a nearby shop to bring home or leave with the others.